Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

 \paragraph{Baseline}

-The approach of \cite{kim2023learning} in effect applies the strategy described in Section \ref{sec:deterministic-symmetrisation} above: they first symmetrise an unconstrained neural network in $\Stoch$, and then average over the output to obtain a deterministic predictor.
+The approach of \citet{kim2023learning} in effect applies the strategy described in Section \ref{sec:deterministic-symmetrisation} above: they first symmetrise an unconstrained neural network in $\Stoch$, and then average over the output to obtain a deterministic predictor.
 More succinctly, they obtain $f$ via:

-Here $\nn_k : \X \to \Y$ is some unconstrained neural network.
-In both \cite{kim2023learning} and in our own experiments, this component is deterministic, although this is not strictly necessary.
-Likewise, $\gamma : (\X, \act_\X) \to (\G, \mul)$ is a morphism in $\Stoch^\G$.
-For this component, \cite{kim2023learning} use the following architecture:
+where $\ave$ is the expectation operator from Definition \ref{def:expectation-operator}, and $\nn_k : \X \to \Y$ is some unconstrained neural network.
+In both \citet{kim2023learning} and in our own experiments, this component is deterministic, although this is not strictly necessary.
+Likewise, $\pre : (\X, \act_\X) \to (\G, \mul)$ is a morphism in $\Stoch^\G$.
+For this component, \citet{kim2023learning} use the following architecture:

-Here, at a high level: \begin{itemize} \item $\nn_\gamma$ is some deterministic neural network that forms the ``backbone'' of $\gamma$ \item $\eta$ is some noise distribution that allows $\gamma$ overall to be stochastic \item $\proj$ projects its input onto $\G$, which is necessary because many groups live on a manifold, whereas neural networks typically output values in some Euclidean space. \end{itemize} If these components are all suitably equivariant, it follows immediately that their composition $\gamma$ is too.
-To ensure this, \cite{kim2023learning} obtain $\nn_\gamma$ by using some intrinsically equivariant architecture off-the-shelf.
-They also provide choices of $\eta$ and $\proj$ suitable for several specific groups of interest \cite[Section 2.2]{kim2023learning}.
+Here, at a high level: \begin{itemize} \item $\nn_\pre$ is some deterministic neural network that forms the ``backbone'' of $\pre$ \item $\eta$ is some noise distribution that allows $\pre$ overall to be stochastic \item $\proj$ projects its input onto $\G$, which is necessary because many groups live on a manifold, whereas neural networks typically output values in some Euclidean space. \end{itemize} If these components are all suitably equivariant, it follows immediately that their composition $\pre$ is too.
+To ensure this, \citet{kim2023learning} obtain $\nn_\pre$ by using some intrinsically equivariant architecture off-the-shelf.
+They also provide choices of $\eta$ and $\proj$ suitable for several specific groups of interest \citep[Section 2.2]{kim2023learning}.

 \paragraph{Our approach}